 Chocolate Sugar Cookies (Easter Egg Cookies)

-I’ve wanted to try out chocolate sugar cookies for a long time, so when I thought about making cookies for Easter I decided to go for it.
+– I’ve wanted to try them out for a long time, so when I thought about making cookies for Easter I decided to go for it.
 They do not disappoint!
 Super soft and chocolaty but not too sweet; they make a great pairing for the crunch and sweetness of royal icing

 You can do zig-zags: